 The Audit Committee recommended to the Board the engagement of Moss Adams as our independent public accountants.
-The Audit Committee reviewed with our financial managers and the independent public accountants overall audit scopes and plans, the results of internal and external audit examinations, evaluations by the auditors of our internal control, and the quality of our financial reporting.
+The Audit Committee reviewed with our financial managers and the independent public accountants overall audit scopes and plans, the results of internal and external audit examinations, evaluations by the auditors of our internal controls, and the quality of our financial reporting.

 The Audit Committee has reviewed with management the audited financial statements in the Annual Report, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.
-In addressing the quality of management's accounting judgments, members of the Audit Committee asked for management's representations that our audited consolidated financial statements have been prepared in conformity with generally accepted accounting principles and have expressed to both management and the independent public accountants their general preference for conservative policies when a range of accounting options is available
+In addressing the quality of management's accounting judgments, members of the Audit Committee asked for management's representations that our audited consolidated financial statements have been prepared in conformity with generally accepted accounting principles.